- Develop deeper authentic leadership

 LOCATION: The Crossing at Ghost River

-The Daring Way™ is a highly experiential methodology based on the research of Brené Brown to help leaders learn how to show up, be seen, and live braver lives.
+Daring Leadership™ is a highly experiential methodology based on the research of Brené Brown to help leaders learn how to show up, be seen, and live braver lives.
 The primary focus is on developing shame resilience skills and developing daily practices that transform the way we live and lead.

 “We need to have honest conversations about what it takes to bring our best, most authentic selves to work, and how to effectively encourage our colleagues to do the same.
 We need to understand the human side of cultivating an organizational culture where people feel inspired and supported.
 These conversations may sound risky and vulnerable, but risk and vulnerability are essential to courageous leadership.
 Real change and innovation are within our reach if we’re willing to talk about the emotions, thoughts and behaviors that get in the way.”